Sustaining Health. Treating Root Causes. Functional Medicine.

 I have a life-long commitment to research and education:

-I am forever a home school mom, taught nursing, and mentor high school students doing research projects.
+I am forever a home school mom, taught nursing, and mentored high school students doing research projects.

 I love teaching my patients, especially young adults just starting to take on responsibility for their own health.
 My dream is develop an active network of education and support to help real people make real changes.

 I am intellectually curious.
 If we don't have solutions, I am willing to explore.
 This has lead to me learning about not only functional medicine, but appropriate use of integrative/alternative approaches, "off label" use of low dose naltrexone (LDN), and other options.
 My conventional education is from UW-Milwaukee.
 I am Board Certified in Family Practice.
-I will soon receive a Certificate in Functional Medicine through the Institute of Functional Medicine (typically a 5-7 year process).
+I am also certified in Functional Medicine through the Institute of Functional Medicine (typically a 5-7 year process).

 I believe in Creating a Sustainable World